Do I have to pay for my parents funeral?

 Organising a funeral can be an emotional experience.

-Add in the rising cost of funerals and it’s likely to be an expensive endeavour.
+Add in the high cost of funerals and it’s likely to be an expensive endeavour.

 More often than not, the financial obligation of paying for a funeral falls to close relatives.